lucaspin/minifs/README.md

 ### minifs

-This is an educational project for the OS-II class on State University Of São Paulo.
+This is an educational project for the OS-II class on Sao Paulo State University - UNESP.

 #### Requirements